airbus/scikit-decide/README.md

-AIRLAPS: AI toolbox for Reinforcement Learning, Automated Planning and Scheduling
+AIRLAPS: AI framework for Reinforcement Learning, Automated Planning and Scheduling